PRIDE-R/project-tagger/README.md

 |                   **Metaproteomics**                    |      2       |      3       |        0         |                          0                          |            0             |        0         |         0          |      0      |
 |                  **PRIME-XS Project**                   |      0       |      3       |        0         |                          0                          |            0             |        0         |         0          |      0      |
 |                      **Technical**                      |      2       |      2       |        0         |                          0                          |            0             |        0         |         0          |      1      |

-We have a prediction accuracy of **0.7232143** on the test data.
-We can also see how the model struggles to predict on classes with very few cases and does better with large classes.

 # Using text fields